-Morgan Stanley, parent company of the Representative, has entered into a retail brokerage joint venture with Citigroup Inc. As part of the joint venture, the Representative will distribute municipal securities to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
-This distribution arrangement became effective on June 1, 2009.
-As part of this arrangement, the Representative will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.
+Morgan Stanley, parent company of the Representative, has entered into a retail distribution with Morgan Stanley Smith Barney LLC.
+As part of the distribution arrangement, the Representative may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
+As part of this arrangement, the Representative may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.